Advice

 After 31st December 2014, it will be illegal to use recycled or reclaimed R22 to service air conditioning equipment.
 This is on top of the current ban on virgin R22 to service air conditioning equipment.
 As we move closer to the deadline, this is a timely reminder to review the options available ahead of the phase-out date.
 A useful start point is TFT’s Guidance Note: Refrigeration – Selection and Legislation which covers the issue and outlines the decision criteria to be considered.

-Want to know what this means for you?
+Want to know more?

 Get in touch